Generalized unitarity method for unstable particles: Loop amplitudes and the unitarity method

-Here we are interested in considering maximal cuts consisting of only three-point tree amplitudes, namely \beq \sum_{\textrm{states}} A^{\textrm{tree}}_{(1)} A^{\textrm{tree}}_{(2)} A^{\textrm{tree}}_{(3)} \cdots A^{\textrm{tree}}_{(m)} . \eeq The information from unitarity cuts can be used most efficiently if a complete basis of integrals is known.
+The information from unitarity cuts can be used most efficiently if a complete basis of integrals is known.
 Indeed, all one-loop amplitudes in $D$ dimensions can be written as a sum of one-loop scalar integrals $I_{m}$, $m=1,2,3,\ldots,D$~\cite{Elvang:15}: \beq A_{n}^{1-\textrm{loop}} = \sum_{i} C_{D}^{(i)} I_{D;n}^{(i)} + \sum_{j} C_{D-1}^{(j)} I_{D-1;n}^{(j)} + \cdots + \sum_{k} C_{2}^{(k)} I_{2;n}^{(k)} + \sum_{l} C_{1}^{(l)} I_{1;n}^{(l)} + \mathcal{R} \eeq where $\mathcal{R}$ denotes rational terms (contributions that do not have branch cuts), $C_{D}^{(i)}$ are coefficients associated with tree-level amplitudes and $I_{m}^{(i)}$ are $m$-gon scalar integrals.
-In $D=4$, one-loop integrals reduce to a combination of box, triangle, bubble and tadpole scalar integrals.
+In $D=4$, one-loop integrals reduce to a combination of box, triangle, bubble and tadpole scalar integrals~\cite{Britto:11,Henn:2014yza,vanNeerven:1983vr,Bern:1992em,Bern:1993kr,Brown:1952eu,thooft:79,Passarino:1978jh}.
 The latter are related to the coefficients $C_{1}^{(l)}$; such integrals vanish in dimensional regularization when only massless particles circulate in the loop.
-In $D=4$ power counting demonstrates that the box and triangle integrals do not display UV divergences, but IR divergences due to possible massless corners.
-The bubble integrals have UV divergences but no IR divergences as both corners are massive.
-Integrated results of such integrals can be found in Ref.~\cite{Elvang:15}.
+In $D=4$ power counting demonstrates that the {scalar box and triangle integrals} do not display UV divergences, but IR divergences due to possible massless corners.
+The bubble integrals have UV divergences but no IR divergences as both corners are massive. {Integrated results of such integrals can be found in several places in the literature, see for instance Refs.~\cite{Elvang:15,Bern:1992em,Bern:1993kr,thooft:79,Ellis:2007qk,Beenakker:1988jr,Denner:1991qq,Duplancic:2000sk}}.